mdbergmann/cl-swbymabeweb/blogs/20210313---Patterns_-_Builder-make_our_own.md

      ,var))
 ```

 The parameters `clazz` is the class to create (here `'person`), `var` is the variable name we want to use for the instance, and `body` are all expressions inside `build` (`set-name`, etc.).
 What the macro creates is a 'quoted' (quasi-quote) expression.
 Quoted expressions are not evaluated.
-Effectively they are just a data, a list.
+Effectively they are just data, a list.
 When we use the `build` macro then what the compiler does is to replace `build` and everything inside it with the quoted expression.
 After the compiler expanded the macro it looks like this:

 ```lisp
 (let ((p (make-instance 'person)))